Nathaniel-Coulter/Obscura-Canvas-Uniformity/README.md

 **👉 Memory (GB): 16**

-If you are using Obscura on your native OS, and/or have a normal, i.e, 8 Cores, 16GB of Ram -- then you're probably okay.
+If you are using Obscura on your native OS, and/or have normal hardware specs, i.e, 8 Cores, 16GB of Ram -- then you're probably okay.

 However, if you're running a VM without the ability to allocate a minimum of 4 Cores and 8GB, definitely use the inputs below.
 (I still HIGHLY recommend getting an SSD / Qubes so you have the ability to allocate normal looking resources to your VM for Redteam sims or just everyday use without getting flagged from Banking sites.)